RuanCosta-Jitterbit/webappsnap/README.md

     -   `instance:` A node for every distinct instance (app) you want to snap:

         -   `server`: The full HTTPS server IP or hostname.
+(Omit trailing slash.)

         -   `a` to `f`: General-purpose prefixes.
 Use them for URLs such as `server/a/b/c/<page UID>`